- Fee assured

 Current NHS consultant posts held

-Outside of work Mr Withey enjoys playing rugby, competing in triathlons and sea fishing.
+Outside of work Mr Withey enjoys playing rugby, Skiing, running, cycling and sea fishing.

 Tarsometatarsal joint arthrodesiswith trephine joint resection and dowel calcaneal bone graft.